cloudshiftstrategies/css_vault_lab/README.md

 ### Lesson 1.
 Unseal vault

 Your lab vault server has been installed, but the secure vault has not yet been initialized.
-The first step is to unseal the vault
+The first step is to initialize and unseal the vault

  1. Unseal the vault
     * Point browser to http://x.x.x.x:8200 where x.x.x.x is the public IP of the vault server